Abdullah-Mian/5th-Semester/DataBases/LAB/LAB9.txt

 SELECT * FROM vw_MarvelSuperheroes;

--- Grant permission to add superheroes in the superhero table GRANT INSERT ON superhero TO MarvelSuperheroManager;
+-- Grant permission to add superheroes in the superhero table CREATE OR ALTER VIEW vw_InsertMarvelSuperHeros AS SELECT * FROM superhero where publisher_id = 13
+WITH CHECK OPTION;

+GRANT INSERT ON vw_InsertMarvelSuperHeros TO MarvelSuperheroManager;
+select *  from vw_MarvelSuperheroes
 -- Insert a new Marvel superhero
-INSERT INTO superhero (
+INSERT INTO vw_InsertMarvelSuperHeros(
 	id,
     superhero_name,
     full_name,